Property vs Pension: Which Investment Strategy Wins?

 These tax benefits can substantially increase the total returns on pension savings.

-Tax Implications of Property Investment
+Property Investment Taxes

 Property investments involve several tax obligations: